dotnet/sdk/README.md

 #### Breaking Changes

-- Implicit restore when fixing code style or 3rd party analyzers.
-Opt-out with `--no-restore` options.
+- Implicit restore when fixing code style or 3rd party analyzers (disable with `--no-restore`)
-- Adopt csc style warnings and errors
+- Adopt csc style for warnings and errors
-- Write warnings and errors to standard error stream
+- Warnings and errors are now written to the standard error stream

 #### Changes
 - [Update System.CommandLine to 2.0.0-beta1.21216.1 (1118)](https://www.github.com/dotnet/format/pull/1118)